garyaj/webTech-SiteSuite-course/README.md

         -   *CSSStyleRule* objects
         -   Computed style, getting the computed style

-    -   Asynchronous execution
-        -   Timeouts & Intervals
-        -   Background workers

-    -   Graphics creation (canvas)
-    -   A brief mention of WebGL (we also showed the video of Google’s web based DOOM game)
     -   Best practices
         -   When JS is disabled
         -   Feature detection